TeoKat/Js-Slider/README.md

 The Slider function takes two parameters:

 * the element name,
-is the name of a variabale which value is the html element tag
+is the name of a variabale whose value is the html element tag
 that contains the slideshow
 and
 * the configuration object,